Arvind Kejriwal: Career

+Activism

-Parivartan and Kabira
+Parivartan and Kabir

-In December 1999, while still in service with the Income Tax Department, Kejriwal, Manish Sisodia and others found a movement named Parivartan (which means "change"), in the Sundar Nagar area of Delhi.
+In December 1999, while still in service with the Income Tax Department, Kejriwal, Manish Sisodia and others founded a movement named Parivartan (which means "change"), in the Sundar Nagar area of Delhi.
 A month later, in January 2000, Kejriwal took a sabbatical from work to focus on Parivartan.

 Parivartan addressed citizens' grievances related to Public Distribution System (PDS), public works, social welfare schemes, income tax and electricity.
 It was not a registered NGO - it ran on individual donations, and was characterised as a jan andolan ("people's movement") by its members.
 Later, in 2005, Kejriwal and Manish Sisodia launched Kabir, a registered NGO named after the medieval philosopher Kabir.
 Like Parivartan, Kabir was also focused on RTI and participatory governance.
 However, unlike Parivartan, it accepted institutional donations.
 According to Kejriwal, Kabir was mainly run by Sisodia.

 In 2000, Parivartan filed a public interest litigation (PIL) demanding transparency in public dealings of the Income Tax department, and also organised a satyagraha outside the Chief Commissioner's office.
 Kejriwal and other activists also stationed themselves outside the electricity department, asking visitors not to pay bribes and offered to help them in getting work done for free.

 In 2001, the Delhi government enacted a state-level Right To Information (RTI) Act, which allowed the citizens to access government records for a small fee.
 Parivartan used RTI to help people get their work done in government departments without paying a bribe.
 In 2002, the group obtained official reports on 68 public works projects in the area, and performed a community-led audit to expose misappropriations worth ₹ 7 million in 64 of the projects.
-On 14 December 2002, Parivartan organized a Jan sunvai (public hearing), in which the citizens held public officials and leaders accountable for the lack of development in their locality.
+On 14 December 2002, Parivartan organised a Jan sunvai (public hearing), in which the citizens held public officials and leaders accountable for the lack of development in their locality.